turnermike/bitbucket-deployment-hook/README.md

 # Add Bitbucket Webhook URL

-Finally, we'll need to add the Webhook.
+Next, we'll need to add the Webhook to BitBucket.
 This is a URL to the bitbucket-hook.php script we created previously.
 Follow the steps below to add your Webhook:

 1. Login to Bitbucket and find your repository page.
 2. Click Settings from the left menu.